-This full-time position is responsible for providing information, referrals, and options to individuals, addressing individual needs, and managing the coordination of individuals’ on-going care.
-This position promotes the independence of the people we serve and seek to empower the individuals to maintain/regain their ability to care for themselves to the highest degree possible while continuing to advocate for them when needed.
+Due to severe staffing shortages brought about by dramatically increased need in the community for services, we are just not able to meet continuously increasing need and thus many needy people are wait-listed for services.
+We have multiple full-time positions in Elkhart, LaPorte, Marshall and St. Joseph Counties.
+Our Long-Term Care Managers are responsible for providing information, referrals, and options to individuals, addressing individual needs, and managing the coordination of individuals’ on-going care.
+The professionals in these positions promote the independence of the people we serve and seek to empower the individuals to maintain/regain their ability to care for themselves to the highest degree possible while continuing to advocate for them when needed.

 ESSENTIAL DUTIES include the following.
 Other duties may be assigned.

 - Meet with individuals, families, and caregivers to provide a comprehensive assessment of needs and facilitate

 - Options Counseling.
 Identify the individual’s strengths, values, and preferences.
 Identify resources available to individuals and their circle of support (formal and informal supports including community organizations).

 - Screen individuals for potential eligibility for funding sources and programs.
 Determine eligibility for on-going home and community-based services.